MarcPuigdemont/vue-crud/README.md

 Coverage is also a must, so with Jest and Istanbul it can be tracked.
 I left out the Views folder, as they'll be tested properly with Cypress, and the files marked with '/_ istanbul ignore file _/' such as proxyService which unit tests would be to test axios.

+Coverage can be found on 'coverage' folder after running the unit tests.
+This folder is ignored on git

 ## Desgin decission taken

 This I left behind, and could be added as improvements: